thogiti/Fundraising-through-ICO-on-Ethereum/README.md

-# Fundraising-through-ICO-on-Ethereum
+# Practical fundraising for your business using Token Sale ICO (Initial Coin Offering)

 This is a course created originally for the members of MIT FinTech members, SFA (Singapore FinTech Association) members.
-It is open to all for learning.
+It will be open to all for learning.

-The course content will be updated periodically.
+Part I will address below class of questions.
+Part II will cover a design, implementation, deployment and execution of an ICO on Ethereum Testnet blockchain.

+If you are suffering below questions:

-Practical fundraising for your business using Token Sale - ICO (Initial Coin Offering)
+Are Token Sale ICO disrupting VC finding?

-What is our roadmap, what we will learn and build

-Part I

-What is ICO

-What is the history of ICOs

-What is new in ICOs (As of June 2017)

-What is ROI and market cap of ICOs

-What are the benefits to entrepreneurs

-What are the benefits to investors

-What are the token sale models
+Should I create an ICO for my product or service?
+How can I make ICO relevant for my business?
+Where should I start for my ICO project?
+What should I focus before launching an ICO?

-How to evaluate an ICO
+How do I create an ICO?
+Where do I create an ICO?

-How to market an ICO for success
+How to market an ICO?

-Does ICO, the future of financing

-Are VCs afraid

-Case study: Golem, BAT, Gnosis, Blockchain Capital, Numerai

-Case study ICO Comparison: Augur VS Gnosis

-Part II
+Which factors are important for a successful ICO?

+For investors:
+What is an ICO?
+How is ICO different from IPO?
+How does ICO benefit me as an investor?
+Are there different types of ICO structures?
+How can I secure myself from malicious ICO?
+How can I make money out of it?

+For Developers:
-How do we create a sandbox for building our ICO on Ethereum

-What Ethereum concepts do we need to build our ICO
+How do we create a sandbox for building our ICO on Ethereum How do we mine Ethereum on Testnet to acquire some test Ether for ICO execution What Ethereum concepts do we need to build our ICO
 How do we create our Asset Token smart contract
 How do we create our Corwdsale smart contract
 How do we deploy and execute our ICO